TobikoData/sqlmesh/docs/guides/observer.md

 1. Execution time: has something meaningfully changed **on this `plan`/`run`** compared to previous plans/runs?
 2. Custom time: has something meaningfully changed **in a specific time point's data** compared to other time points?

-If multiple time points of data are processed during each model execution, an anomaly at a specific time may not be detectable from an execution time measure.
+If multiple time points of data are processed during each model execution, an anomaly at a specific time may not be detectable from an execution time measure alone.

 Custom time measures enable monitoring at the temporal granularity of the data itself.